Ausgrid Time Of Use customers getting a raw deal

 It’s hard to calculate the full impact of this issue without considering a household’s full meter data history.
 Hourly usage data enables an accurate calculation to reflect the costs between retailers using the current and old-time of use periods.
 Here are some ideas for households in the Ausgrid network area on Time Of Use tariffs to be mindful of when shopping for a better deal.

-The only consistent period is summer when just about every retailer – uses the 2pm-8pm peak during weekdays.
+The most consistent period is summer when retailers are generally applying the 3-9pm peak.
 However, it’s the other times of the year when the seasonal Time of Use works out better that you’ll need to account for.
 For example, if you are comparing a current bill from a retailer using year-round peak – then don’t forget to move any ‘peak’ hours in April, May, September and October to ‘shoulder’ when entering into a comparison – to get an estimate for seasonal rates.
 One simple rule of thumb for the average household is to factor an additional ~$100 in favour of retailers offering Ausgrid’s seasonal TOU tariffs vs those still applying their own year-round peak tariff.

 Pass it on